SOAP or REST?

 Free to Choose

 We hope this information helps you decide which API is right for you.
 You are welcome to use the SOAP API, the REST API, or both!
+However keep in mind that only the REST API is being activly developed, legacy AvaTax SOAP software development kits are available, but updates are infrequent.

 If you have feedback or comments, please reach out to us at https://community.avalara.com/avalara